iSimpp/MODS/README.md

 # Visual Explaination:
-We will be covering Modrinth and CurseForge.
+We will be covering Modrinth (not CurseForge, because I haven't found any way of making it work because of the redirects).

 ## Modrinth